lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-4.md

 - Use an Amazon SQS FIFO Queue instead.
 ```

-> Ensure a queue's messages are NOT process twice:
+> [!NOTE] Ensure a queue's messages are NOT process twice:
 >
 > - SQS FIFO Queue
 > - Amazon Simple Workflow Service (Amazon SWF)